Surgical Technology, Associate of Applied Science

 4. Satisfactory completion of the pre-admission courses on the surgical technology curriculum guide with a grade of "C" or better in all listed ALHN and BIOG courses.
 Pre-admission courses include the following college or post-secondary education coursework:

-Allied health professionals: Applicants from a patient care related allied health/nursing background may transfer credit or receive credit through prior learning assessment for the following Surgical Technology preadmission courses:
+Allied health professionals: Applicants from a patient care related allied health/nursing background may transfer credit or receive credit through prior learning assessment for the following Surgical Technology preadmission course:

 Learn more about Allied Health program requirements